ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This Registry has been initially populated by the values in {{params}}.
 The Reference column for all of these entries refers to sections of this document.

-## ACE Groupcomm Key Registry {#iana-key}
+## ACE Groupcomm Key Types {#iana-key}

-This specification establishes the "ACE Groupcomm Key" IANA Registry.
+This specification establishes the "ACE Groupcomm Key Types" IANA Registry.
 The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

 The columns of this Registry are: